hassio-addons/hassio-vagrant/README.md

 to be honest, Google Chrome eats more memory these days.

 This setup is tested on MacOS but should work fine on Linux as well.
-Windows might work, but is not tested (please let us know!).
+Windows 10 has been tested and is still experimental (please see notes below).

 When following the installation instructions of the tools mentioned in the following chapter, please be sure to check the system requirements of each of